 Automated welding requires robust solutions, since most standard automation components and basic assembly practices typically do not hold up well in weld cells.
 Balluff has worked for decades to achieve operational excellence by developing best practices and solutions to improve uptime and eliminate nuisance stops from failed automation.
 We use our passion for automation and lasting technology for continuous improvement to help achieve your goals.

-Common Problems in Automated & Robotic Welding
+Common Problems in Automated and Robotic Welding

-Weld Spatter Damage & Weld Field Noise
+Weld Spatter Damage and Weld Field Noise

 Non-contact inductive proximity sensors must perform a wide variety of clamping and nesting indication, as well as poka-yoke functions in harsh welding environments.
 Hot weld-spatter accumulation, elevated ambient temperatures, and strong electromagnetic fields emitted by weld guns can cause false triggering and degrade sensor performance.